 Which types of fish are best to increase your omega-3 fatty acids?

 There's a big difference in the omega-3 content of different varieties of fish.
-Fish caught in the wild, as opposed to those that are farmed, seem to have higher levels of the fatty acid.
+Fish caught in the wild, as opposed to those that are farmed, tend to have higher levels of the fatty acid.

 Here's a list of three fish groups, with their percentages of omega-3 oil content.